didiersmith/steve/chapters/murdoch.md

 Murdoch sighed and leaned in.
 "It's very simple.
 If you want to interact with someone you don't know, you must to be willing to enforce the rules of the relationship with the tools of the inquisition.
 If not, you'll soon find yourself and your entire civilization penniless and naked, face-down in a canal."

-"We don't know you," Steve pointed out.
+"_You_ are someone we don't know," Steve pointed out.
 "Does that mean we need to be willing to use the tools of the inquisition to keep talking?"

 Murdoch grinned a little too enthusiastically.
 Steve looked away, slightly disconcerted.